Oklahoma vs. Texas Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 Texas Tech Stats and Trends

-- Texas Tech is 3-3 against the spread and 4-2 overall in games when it puts up more than 24.6 points.
+- When Texas Tech puts up more than 24.6 points, it is 3-3 against the spread and 4-2 overall.

-- When Texas Tech piles up more than 382.6 yards, the team is 2-2 against the spread and 2-2 overall.
+- When Texas Tech churns out more than 382.6 yards, the team is 2-2 against the spread and 2-2 overall.

-- This season the Red Raiders have turned the ball over 13 times, one more than the Sooners' takeaways (12).
+- The Red Raiders have turned the ball over 13 times this season, one more turnover than the Sooners have forced (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.